MicrosoftDocs/memdocs/memdocs/intune/includes/intune-notices.md

 Android device administrator management was released in Android 2.2 as a way to manage Android devices.
 Then beginning with Android 5, the more modern management framework of [Android Enterprise](../enrollment/connect-intune-android-enterprise.md) was released (for devices that can reliably connect to Google Mobile Services).
 Google is encouraging movement off of device administrator management by decreasing its management support in new Android releases.

 #### How does this affect me?
-Because of these changes by Google, in the fourth quarter of 2020, you will no longer have as extensive management capabilities on impacted device administrator managed devices.
+Because of these changes by Google, in the fourth quarter of 2020, you will no longer have as extensive management capabilities on impacted device administrator-managed devices.

 > [!NOTE]
 > TThis date was previously communicated as third quarter of 2020, but it has been moved out based on the [latest information from Google](https://www.blog.google/products/android-enterprise/da-migration/).